-Tuesday, February 9th, 2016 10:00 am 388 Posner Hall
+Thursday, April 28th, 2016 4:00 pm 259 Posner Hall

-In my dissertation, I focus on understanding the adverse effects of market and behavioral frictions on firm/entrepreneurial growth and welfare.
-I use a quantitative-model based approach and show that corporate diversification strategies, over-borrowing are adequate mechanisms to reduce the effect of these frictions.
+Economists have thought very deeply about why productivity varies across firms and across countries.
+Complementary to this are the industry projects published by consultancy firms which identify several frictions faced by firms in developing countries.
+These frictions generate misallocation, as resources (like capital, labor) are not directed to the most productive firms of the economy.
+In my dissertation, I focus on analyzing the adverse effects of capital, labor market and behavioral frictions on firm/entrepreneurial growth and welfare.
+I use both a quantitative model-based approach and firm-level data from a large, developing country to understand this theory deeper.
+Through my research, I show that corporate diversification strategies, over-borrowing are adequate mechanisms to reduce the effect of these frictions.

-In the first chapter, I determine whether the organizational structure of firms alleviates the effect of market frictions in developing countries.
+In the first chapter, I determine whether the organizational structure of firms alleviates the effect of capital market frictions in developing countries.
 In this paper, I empirically and theoretically establish that capital misallocation is lower across business-group firms than across stand-alone firms.
 Business groups are an important organizational structure in most developing countries.
-I first propose a method which extends the identification approach of Hsieh and Klenow (2009) to a dynamic framework and identifies mean investment distortions from firm-level data.
+I first propose a method which extends the identification approach of Hsieh & Klenow (2009) to a dynamic framework and structurally identifies mean investment distortions from firm-level data.
 I apply this scheme on a panel of manufacturing firms in India.
-I find that mean distortions are lower for large business-group firms than large stand-alone firms and are increasing with firm size.
+I find that for most industries, mean investment distortions are lower for business-group firms than stand-alone firms and are increasing with firm size.
 Business-group firms also display lower cross-sectional dispersion in capital revenue productivity (marginal product of capital) over the entire sample period.
 In order to interpret these findings, I develop and estimate a two-sector model of firm dynamics in which firms choose their organizational structure, face investment irreversibility and financing frictions.
-Using the model, I show that capital reallocation and cashflow diversification within business groups translate into lower investment distortions, lower dispersion for group-affiliated firms.
+Using the model, I show that capital reallocation and cashflow diversification within business groups translate into lower investment distortions and lower dispersion for group-affiliated firms.

 In the second chapter, using cross-country data for 45 countries, I show that business group firms are more prevalent in countries with more stringent job protection provisions.
-This relation is robust to the inclusion of country-level governance, financial development indicators and other potential determinants of business group formation.
+This relation is robust to the inclusion of country-level governance, financial development indicators, hiring costs and other potential determinants of business group formation.
 To reconcile these empirical findings, I propose a general equilibrium model of firm dynamics in which firms choose their optimal employment policies and their decision to form a business group.
 I calibrate the model using realistic parameter values and study the effect of two types of job protection policies on the stationary equilibrium: (i) size independent and (ii) size dependent firing costs.